 No, the continuing education requirement applies to education outside of your employment.
 Thus, job training doesn’t count as CPE.
 For any employer-based training to count, they must hire an instructor or course leader and provide educational materials.

 If you’re wondering how to submit CMA CPE hours, don’t worry – you don’t need to make any formal paperwork submissions.
-It would be best if you recorded your CPE hours in the transcript section of your member profile on the IMA website to keep track of what you’ve completed.
+It would be best to record your CPE hours in the transcript section of your member profile on the IMA website to keep track of what you’ve completed.
 However, make sure to hang on to any documentation for completed CPE hours because the IMA audits its member from time to time.
-If you’re chosen for an audit, you’ll have to prove that you completed the CPE hours you reported.
+If you’re chosen for an audit, you’ll have to prove that you completed the reported CPE hours.
 The IMA recommends keeping CPE documentation for two years.

-If you fall short of your CMA CPE requirement one year, you are not considered a designated CMA, and you become an inactive member, not in good standing.
+If you fall short of your CMA CPE requirement for one year, you are not considered a designated CMA, and you become an inactive member, not in good standing.
 You’ll have another calendar year to fix this.
 As long as you complete a total of 60 CPE hours over the course of two years, you will retain your certification.
-For example, if you only complete 25 hours in 2020, you would have to complete 35 hours by the end of 2021 to keep your CMA designation.
-If you fail to do this, you have to complete 60 total hours within 2022 or risk losing your certification entirely.
+For example, if you only complete 25 hours in 2022, you would have to complete 35 hours by the end of 2023 to keep your CMA designation.
+If you fail to do this, you must complete 60 total hours within 2024 or risk losing your certification entirely.

 If you are over age 55 and retired, you don’t need to complete any continuing education.
 However, you will need to contact the IMA to change your status to “retired.”
 Additionally, CMAs in a few particular situations may qualify for a waiver.
 If you are active in military service or experiencing serious illness, disability, or financial hardship, you can request the IMA to waive your CPE requirements.

-If you’re looking for CMA CPE credits, we recommend the courses provided by Becker.
+If you’re looking for CMA CPE credits, we recommend the courses provided by Becker CMA.
 Although this company is primarily known for its CPA Exam prep courses, it also provides continuing education that fulfills both CPA and CMA requirements.
 Becker CPE courses include webcasts, prerecorded on-demand classes, and full course packages, all taught by experienced professionals in the field.
+Plus, Becker now has a compliance tracker that helps you manage your CPE requirements, too.

 Whether you need a few hours to supplement your completed CPE or you need to get all 30, Becker has courses to fit your schedule.
 You can even try a free demo course that will earn you an hour of credit.